krones9000/KT24CheatSheet/README.md

 #### The Cheat Sheet tries to achieve several things at once (please keep these in mind if suggesting revisions):

-* **Everything must fit on a single sheet of A4 paper.** I may add a "tablet" sized version to this repo but it is hard to account for all screen sizes/ratios.
+* **Everything must fit on a single sheet of A4 paper.** I have add a "tablet" sized version to this repo but it is hard to account for all screen sizes/ratios.
 * Sections should be visually clear and arranged in a way that makes sense.
 Either alphabetized where lists are long **OR** sorted/grouped logically where lists are shorter.
 * Each Killzone should be covered as well as any specific nuances when playing there.
 * Readers should not have to flip the page over and back regularly. **This is why much of the content is duplicated** on the premise that basics of movement and gameplay loop will become memorized earlier.